isaporiti/vial/README.md

-# vial
+# 🧪 vial
-A minimalistic test assertion library for lab Gophers
+A minimalistic test assertion library for lab Gophers.